Smile-SA/hots/doc/source/developer.rst

 =================

 The unit tests are executed through the :command:`pytest` command.
-The default options sit in the :file:`setup.cfg` file.
+The default options sit in the :file:`pyproject.toml` file.
 The tests codes and resources are hosted in the :file:`tests/...` directory.

 As above stated, the unit tests are powered by the third party `pytest
 <https://docs.pytest.org/en/latest/>`_ tool.